vincentmanz/Demultiplexing_by_headers/README.md

-In some cases, sequencing centers will put the barcode sequences in the fastq labels before handing it off.

-It is important to know the exact length of the barcode:

 This script is demultiplexing fastq.gz file based on the header barcode using multi processors.
+The script is subsampling the fastq file, and return the abundance of the headers that will be used if, you do not have a barcode file.

+In some cases, sequencing centers will put the barcode/indexes sequences in the fastq sequence labels/headers before handing it off.

 In some cases, sequence barcodes are not provided in a separate file, or a dual barcoding strategy may have been applied during sequencing.
 From the headers, the script will generate a list of barcodes that will be used to demultiplex the file.

-The script is subsampling the fastq file, and return the abundance of the headers that will be used.
+It is important to know the exact length of the barcode:

 ##Dependencies
 	Biopython: [sudo] pip install biopython